-Simple practical help regarding the organisation of working time
+Simple practical help for the organisation of working time

 Using the working time box, planning and implementing an employee-oriented organisation of working time are easy.
-The free online tool particularly supports small- and medium-scale companies regarding the introduction of state-of-the-art working time models.
+The free online tool particularly supports small- and medium-scale companies with introducing state-of-the-art working time models.

 The design of flexible working time models entails huge potentials, both for the competitiveness of companies and for the health, satisfaction and the work-life balance of their employees.

 Due to the numerous possibilities, the plethora of models, as well as the partially contradictory objectives of the representatives of employers and employees, developing and introducing a working time model is very challenging.
 The necessary know-how is mainly available on the Internet, but is widely scattered and often hardly comprehensible for non-experts.
-A quick introduction to the topic, as well as an application of the existing methods and instruments is hardly possible in addition to the operative day-to-day business, particularly for small- and medium-scale companies (KMU).
+A quick introduction to the topic, as well as an application of the existing methods and instruments are hardly possible in addition to the operative day-to-day business, particularly for small- and medium-scale enterprises (SMEs).

 Freely available on the Internet, the working time box provides a remedy.
 The objective of the project is to process findings from the field of human factors science, experiences from companies, as well as already existing instruments and concepts regarding working time in a practical manner.
-The most important design options regarding working time models are described for small- and medium-scale companies in a balanced and user-friendly manner.
+The most important design options regarding working time models are described for SMEs in a balanced and user-friendly manner.

 The working time box includes different instruments, such as checklists, information brochures, templates and guidelines offering important support when optimising the design of the working time within the company.
 The contents of the working time box are represented clearly in the shape of a dice and are divided into five topics and five phases.
 Furthermore, planning aids (for example, simple Excel tools, apps, checklists, sample questionnaires, recommendations for action) and best practices are compiled and shown in a structured overview.
 This way, users can browse for the required information and tools in a targeted manner and individually compile an appropriate tool set.